benjamingwynn/tetromino/DEV.md

 #### No server database?

 datastore.ts is currently taking the place of a real database - which just stores data as JSON on the disk under the `.data` directory.
 This is to keep the project small and the data easily portable, if the project gets more traction this will have to be changed to handle the amount of data.
 Either SQL or NoSQL would fit this project well.

+### Contributing

+Contributions are welcome, especially bug fixes!

+This project uses Prettier to automatically format files, please make sure you use Prettier against your code before submitting a pull request.